 Jojoba’s use as a moisturizer for hair and skin is its main benefit, with a recent dermatological review confirming this.
 Recent patents also include it as a staple ingredient in most shampoos and conditioners, arguing for its inclusion as an important microemulsion in hair care products.
 Microemulsions help carry the active ingredients in the product.
 Other common microemulsions are beeswax, carnauba wax, or esparto grass wax.

 For this reason, jojoba oil may indeed prevent hair breakage and strengthen your locks.
 It could also be helpful in treating dandruff, dry scalp, and itchy scalp, and be used as an anti-inflammatory and skin moisturizer as well.

 The oil’s reputation as a direct hair growth stimulant, on the other hand, is not supported by research.
-One recent study that tested jojoba oil for hair growth found that it was less effective than minoxidil (Rogaine) and peppermint essential oil.
+One that tested jojoba oil for hair growth found that it was less effective than minoxidil (Rogaine) and peppermint essential oil.